LLNL/zfp/docs/source/issues.rst

 In this case, |zfp| does best by initializing the "background field" to all zeros.
-In |zfp|'s :ref:`fixed-accuracy mode <mode-fixed-accuracy>`, any "empty" blocks that consist of all zeros are represented using a single bit, and therefore the overhead of representing empty space can be kept low.
+In |zfp|'s :ref:`fixed-accuracy mode <mode-fixed-accuracy>`, any "empty" block that consists of all zeros is represented using a single bit, and therefore the overhead of representing empty space can be kept low.

 -------------------------------------------------------------------------------